 1. A true love = BEST best friend.

-The most important rule of romance: you cannot love someone that deeply unless they are your best friend first.
+The most important rule of romance: you can't love someone that deeply unless they are your best friend first.
 You have to be able to laugh with them, relax with them, cry on each other's shoulders, and just all-around enjoy their company.

 This doesn't mean you do the cliche i-fell-in-love-with-my-best-friend deal.
 It means they need to become best friends over the course of the story before developing strong feelings for each other.